shay0129/ctf-challenge-solution/README.md

 ---

-#### 3. Client Key Exchange
+#### Client Key Exchange
+**Purpose**: The client generates a `Pre-Master Secret`, encrypts it, and sends it to the server.
-- **Purpose:** The `Client Key Exchange` step ensures secure communication by sharing the `pre-master secret` with the server.
-This secret is encrypted using the `server's public key`, making it accessible only to the intended recipient.
+This secret is encrypted using the server's `public key`, making it accessible only to the intended recipient.
-- **Key Components:**
-  - **Pre-Master Secret:** A randomly generated value used to derive the `master secret`, enabling secure symmetric encryption.
-  - **Encrypted Pre-Master Secret:** Protects the pre-master secret during transit, ensuring that only the server can decrypt it.
 ```python
 def send_client_key_exchange(self)-> None: